intel/nauta/docs/installation-and-configuration/Troubleshooting/T.md

 Before running the Docker Garbage Collector, the administrator should remove images that are no longer needed, perform Docker's registry cleanup periodically.

-If there is too many images in registry it may negatively impact the submission of experiments: submitting of experiments works much slower than usual and eventually a user _is not_ able to submit an experiment.
+If there are too many images in registry it may negatively impact the submission of experiments: submitting of experiments works much slower than usual and eventually a user _is not_ able to submit an experiment.
 To prevent this, administrators should perform this cleanup periodically.

 ### Removal of Docker Images Procedure and Workaround

 1) Expose the internal Docker registry's API by exposing locally port 5000, exposed by `nauta-docker-registry service_ located` in the nauta namespace.
 This can be done, for example by issuing the following command on a machine that has access to Nauta:`kubectl port-forward svc/nauta-docker-registry 5000 -n nauta`

-2) Get a list of images stored in the internal registry by issuing the following command (it is assumed that port 5000 is exposed locally): `curl http://localhost:5000/v2/_catalog`
+2) Get a list of images stored in the internal registry by issuing the following command (it is assumed that port 5000 is exposed locally): curl http://localhost:5000/v2/_catalog

  - For more information on Docker Images, refer to: [docker image ls](https://docs.docker.com/engine/reference/commandline/image_ls/)